 Delegation of Only Part of Authority

 Here, in the process of delegation, a manager does not delegate the total authority he has.
 He only delegates a certain part of his authority.
-In addition, neither he delegates total authority nor does he can delegate the authority which he does not possess.
+In addition, neither he delegate total authority nor does he delegate the authority that he does not possess.